wso2/docs-open-banking/en/docs/develop/custom-dcr-validator.md

     - Extend the `DefaultRegistrationValidatorImpl` class to validate `RegistrationRequest` according to your specification requirements.
 Given below is the `ExtendedRegistrationValidatiorImpl` class that is extended from `DefaultRegistrationValidatorImpl`.
-    - Then extend the `RegistrationRequest`.
-For exmple, the `ExtendedRegistrationRequest` class below is extended from `RegistrationRequest`.
+    - Then extend the `RegistrationRequest` class.
+For example, the `ExtendedRegistrationRequest` class below is extended from `RegistrationRequest`.
     - Use the `validatePost` method in `ExtendedRegistrationValidatiorImpl` class to validate `ExtendedRegistrationRequest`.